Periodic $Y$-Systems and Nahm Sums: The Rank 2 Case: Introduction

-\begin{definition} We say that $A_\pm (z) \in \mathbb{Y}_0$ satisfies the \emph{symplectic property} if
+\begin{Definition} We say that $A_\pm (z) \in \mathbb{Y}_0$ satisfies the \emph{symplectic property} if

 where $\mathsf{T}$ is the transpose of a matrix.
-We denote by $\mathbb{Y}$ the subset of $\mathbb{Y}_0$ consisting of pairs satisfying the symplectic property. \end{definition}
+We denote by $\mathbb{Y}$ the subset of $\mathbb{Y}_0$ consisting of pairs satisfying the symplectic property. \end{Definition}

-The pair $A_\pm(z) \in \mathbb{Y}_0$ satisfies the simplectic property if and only if the Y-system associated with $A_\pm (z) \in \mathbb{Y}_0$ is realized as the exchange relations of coefficients in a cluster algebra \cite{mizuno2020difference}.
+The pair $A_\pm(z) \in \mathbb{Y}_0$ satisfies the symplectic property if and only if the $Y$-system associated with $A_\pm (z) \in \mathbb{Y}_0$ is realized as the exchange relations of coefficients in a cluster algebra \cite{mizuno2020difference}.
 We review this fact in Section \ref{section:Y from cluster}.